The School of International Affairs (SIA) offers s joint J.D./M.I.A. program with Penn State Law, which is located in the same building as SIA.

 Recommended Program of Study and Advising

-All students in the program will have two advisers, one from their law school and one from the School of International Affairs.
+All students in the program will have two advisers, one from the law school and one from the School of International Affairs.
 Periodic interaction between the two advisers will be encouraged.
-A program of study will be developed for each student, taking into account the fact that some courses at both locations are offered on a rotating or intermittent basis.
+A program of study will be developed for each student, taking into account the fact that some courses at both schools are offered on a rotating or intermittent basis.
 Many courses are offered every year but some are offered every two or three years.
 Advisers will have available a list of projected relevant courses or educational experiences in order to work with the student on an individualized program of study.
 The standard committee structure will apply to the SIA programs.

-Students will be charged the applicable Dickinson Law or Penn State Law tuition to cover the J.D. program and the applicable SIA tuition to cover the M.I.A. degree program.
-The law school tuition will be paid for the semesters that the student is in residence at Dickinson Law or Penn State Law, and the SIA tuition will be paid for the semesters that the student is in residence there.
+Students will be charged the applicable Penn State Law tuition to cover the J.D. program and the applicable SIA tuition to cover the M.I.A. degree program.
+The law school tuition will be paid for the semesters that the student is in residence at Penn State Law, and the SIA tuition will be paid for the semesters that the student is in residence there.
 A student may take up to one course (3 credit hours) per semester in the school where the student is not in residence without any change in tuition, but must pay additional tuition to the non-residential program if he or she wishes to take additional coursework at that school during that semester.

 Financial Aid and Assistantships